sengobasar/AlphaXplain/README.md

 ### 2. State Encoding

 Raw board positions cannot be fed directly to a neural network.
-AlphaXplain applies an encoding function:
+I apply an encoding function:

 ```
 φ: S → ℝ^(8×8×12)